 Today show co-anchor Matt Lauer signs a new contract with NBC's Today show.

-So Matt Lauer may be the original big man on campus in TV Land, but let#39;s face ... that Matt ...
+So Matt Lauer may be the original big man on campus in TV Land, but ...
+But a new theory has ...